wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/organizational-readiness.md

 Communication and managing expectations are key elements in a successful change project.
 It's important to regularly communicate your overall vision and your progress toward that goal to your stakeholders and others in your organization. *Stakeholders* are people who have an interest in and influence over your project, regardless of rank.
 They may not have direct accountability for anything you're working on, but they are influential in the organization, especially if they decide to put up marked resistance to the change.

-We recommend meeting directly with your stakeholders on a regular basis.
+We recommend meeting directly with your stakeholders regularly.
 Your goal at this point is to listen and learn additional information about their business.
 If you have a large adoption team, consider assigning individuals on your project team to manage key stakeholder relationships.
 Use the following questions to drive your stakeholder conversation:

-- What are some of the organization’s challenges or pain points related to communication and collaboration?
+- What are some of the organization's challenges or pain points related to communication and collaboration?
 - What are the areas in which your organization would like to improve?
-- What are the organization’s strategic initiatives or current transformation projects that Teams can support?
+- What are the organization's strategic initiatives or current transformation projects that Teams can support?
 - What methods of communication and collaboration are typically better received by your organization than others?
 - What is the process for drafting, distributing, and sharing information?